Greene County License Hearing Guide

 Possible Outcomes

-• Suspension Overturned: If the hearing officer finds that the Department of Safety did not have sufficient grounds for the suspension, your license will be reinstated.
+• Suspension Overturned: The hearing officer finds that the DOSHS did not meet its burden of proof, and your license is reinstated.

 Hardship/Restricted License in Tennessee